visualarchillect/visualarchillect/README.md

 Here are some ideas to get you started:

 - 👋 Hi, I’m @visualarchillect!
-- 👀 I’m interested in engineering, machine learning, artificial intelligence, cryptography and investments.
+- 👀 I’m into blockchain gaming, fintech, machine learning/AI, RPA, cryptography and the web3.
-- 🌱 I’m currently learning cryptography and digital engineering.
+- 🌱 I’m currently learning computer science and machine learning.
 - 💞️ I’m looking to collaborate on beneficial partnerships with green societies, ping me!

 ## 📫 𝙷𝚘𝚠 𝚝𝚘 𝚛𝚎𝚊𝚌𝚑 𝚖𝚎: